EmilieLny/chat-app/README.md

 Real-time Chat App developed in React and Node.js, using [Socket.io](https://socket.io/get-started/chat)!

+## Requirments

+**Client:**
+- **Create a message** – User is able to type a text and send it to the room.
+- **See messages** – The user is able to see all the messages that are being sent to the room (his own messages included, with the exception that the user's own messages should have a different background color).
+In addition, the users should see the message itself together with the sender's username and a random avatar (Avatar images should be persistent across sessions).

+**Server:**
+- **Socket.IO Integration** - Write a server-side code that is responsible for listening to incoming chat requests and echoing the requests back to the clients.
+The code should use socket.io to implement this functionality.
+More on how to use socket.io you can find in this getting started guide.

 ## Installation

 Install the dependencies by running the following commande: